 - The restriction of the system’s airflow

-Either way, the ending effect is that the air conditioner’s evaporator coil does not properly dissipate heat, and in essence 'overcools’ itself.
-The impact of this super-cooling is condensation (that’s water formation), and finally ice forms from that condensation as it cools below the freezing point.
-Yep, the A/C just turned into an old-school icebox.
+Either way, the outcome is that the air conditioner’s evaporator coil will be unable to properly transfer heat, and in effect ‘overcools’ itself.
+The net effect of this super-cooling is condensation (that’s water formation), and finally ice forms from that condensation as it cools below the freezing point.
+In other words, the A/C transformed into an old-school icebox.

-- Confirm that there is nothing restricting the airflow to the system.
-Replace the furnace or air handler’s filter along with any return air filters.
-Open all the registers completely and confirm that they are not blocked by furniture or drapery.
+- Check to ensure that the airflow around your system is unrestricted.
+Replace the furnace or air handler’s filter and replace any return air filters.
+Open all the registers completely and ensure that they are not impeded by furniture or drapery.

-- Call Roland J. Down Service Experts Heating & Air Conditioning.
-The air conditioning system needs to be inspected by a NATE-certified professional to ensure there are no refrigerant leaks or damage to the equipment.
+- Call Stallion Heating and Air Conditioning.
+The air conditioning system needs to be professionally inspected to ensure there are no refrigerant leaks or damage to the equipment.
 Simply schedule a Performance Inspection or Repair Diagnostic online, or call to talk to a live person right away.

 What Does it Cost to Repair?